14. Visits by senior foreign dignitaries: airport facilitation

 - Australian Federal Police (AFP)

-- Department of Infrastructure, Regional Development and Local Government – Office of Transport Security (OTS)
+- Department of Infrastructure and Regional Development (OTS)

 The Australian Government has granted an exemption from aviation security screening and CIQ border processing for both official and private visits, including transit visits, to: